HarshMishra4/plotly-dashboard/README.md

 ## Description

-This project is a simple data visualization project, that plots chats based on COVID-19 reports data.
+This project is a simple data visualization project, that plots charts based on COVID-19 reports data.

 ## Tech Stack 👨🏻‍💻